The different types of dementia care

 In-home care for dementia

 This is often the first port of call when looking for additional help with dementia care.
 Home care is akin to a regular check-in with a qualified carer or nurse.
 This is most helpful in the initial stages of dementia, where your loved ones are still mostly independent.
 However, they may still need a regular check-up to ensure they are not struggling with anything.
-Care is commonly given by a loved one at this stage, with intermittent help from professionals.
+Care is commonly given by a loved one at this stage, with intermittent help from dementia care professionals.

 The benefits of in-home care